GLOBAL MARKETS-Stocks eye second best start to a year on record

 A market gauge of that volatility - the VIX - perked up to its highest levels since August 2017 and has nearly doubled this month.

-One of the big boosts for stock markets though, especially in emerging markets which have seen some of the biggest gains, has been the ongoing weakness of the dollar.
+One of the big boosts for stocks though, especially in emerging markets which have seen the biggest gains, has been the weakness of the dollar.

-It fell by a quarter of a percent again on Wednesday against a basket of other top currencies to put it on track for its biggest monthly drop at 3.5 percent in nearly two years.
+It fell by a quarter of a percent again on Wednesday against a basket of other top currencies on course for its biggest monthly drop at 3.5 percent in nearly two years.

-Other action had seen the yen briefly slip after the Bank of Japan increased its buying of medium-term Japanese government bonds (JGBs) in a move seen as a warning shot against further rises in its bond yields and currency.
+Other Asian action saw the yen briefly slip when the Bank of Japan upped its medium-term Japanese government bond buys (JGBs) in a move seen as a warning shot against further rises in its bond yields and currency.

-The dollar later pared its gains and was last trading at 108.68 yen.
+The dollar later pared its gains however and was last trading at 108.82 yen as it also backed off to $1.2445 to the euro and $1.4165 to the pound respectively.

 All eyes will be on the outcome of the Federal Reserve’s first meeting of the year later which will also be Janet Yellen’s last in charge.